Help in choosing a career and changing careers

 Both TE Offices and private service providers help you in choosing a profession and considering a career change.
 During an employment relationship, you can complete studies on a study leave or a job alternation leave.

-Contact career counselling at the TE Office.
+Contact career planning at the TE Office.
 You can discuss your career choice or a career change with a psychologist or another expert.

 Education and training guidance at the TE Office provides information on application for education, the content of studies, different professions and fields as well as options for financing studies.